 OCM covariance matrix epoch and covariance reference frame (if used) shall use KVN format.
 The OCM covariance data lines shall not use KVN format; rather, the OCM covariance data line has a fixed structure containing from one to “N” required fields (a row from the N x N lower triangular form of a square covariance matrix).
-(See 6.2.9.)
+(See 0.)

-The keywords ‘COMMENT’, ‘PHYS_START’, ‘PHYS_STOP’, ‘FORCE_START’, ‘FORCE_STOP’, ‘MAN_START’, ‘MAN_STOP’, ‘ORB_START’, ‘ORB_STOP’, ‘OD_START’, ‘OD_STOP’, ‘COV_START’, ‘COV_STOP’, ‘STM_START’, ‘STM_STOP’, ‘EC_START’, ‘EC_STOP’ are exceptions to the KVN syntax assignment.
+The keywords ‘COMMENT’, [wild card]‘_START’ and [wild card]‘_STOP’ are exceptions to the KVN syntax assignment.

 Only a single ‘keyword = value’ assignment shall be made on a line.